Last updated on June 29th, 2023

 Only have one day in your busy Japan itinerary to visit Nara?
 Well you’re in luck because this post includes everything you need to know to see as much as you can of the city in a single day.

-When we went to Nara, it was our 4th day in Japan and we were staying in Osaka.
+When we went to Nara, it was our fourth day in Japan and we were staying in Osaka.
 Traveling from Osaka was very convenient and took us only about 50 minutes from the hotel to Nara station.
-We did cheat a little, however, by taking a taxi from our hotel in Namba to Tennoji station to save on walking time, but you could easily get to Nara within an hour from any main district in Osaka.
+We did cheat a little, however, by taking a taxi from our hotel in Namba to Tennoji station to save on walking time.
+But you could easily get to Nara within an hour from any main district in Osaka.
 The JR system runs on the Yamatoji Line (from Shin-Imamiya) or Osaka Loop Line (from Tennoji) to Nara Station.
+Get your JR Pass online with the most convenience and have it sent right to your door.

 Arriving at Nara station, we needed to figure out how to avoid a 40 minute walk to Nara Park, and luckily, there was a ton of accessible information.
 We walked to the Information Desk and the lady proceeded to tell us our options.